Prairie Dropseed Grass

 - Is Prairie Dropseed Grass good for the Colorado Front Range?

-- Yes.
-Prairie Dropseed Grass is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Prairie Dropseed Grass is a well-suited perennial for Colorado's Front Range.

 - How big does Prairie Dropseed Grass get?